In this guide

 United States: The CFTC Era

-- Kalshi — fully CFTC-registered designated contract market (DCM), legally offering event contracts to US residents
+- Kalshi — holds full CFTC registration as a designated contract market (DCM), permitting lawful provision of event contracts to American participants

 European Union: MiCA Framework

-- Authorization as a Crypto-Asset Service Provider (CASP)
+- Registration as an authorised Crypto-Asset Service Provider (CASP)

-No major prediction market has obtained full MiCA authorization yet, though several have applications pending in France and Germany.
+To date, no leading prediction market operator has secured complete MiCA authorisation, though multiple entities have filed applications with regulators in France and Germany.

 United Kingdom

-The UK Financial Conduct Authority (FCA) treats prediction markets on a case-by-case basis.
-Platforms classified as gambling fall under the UK Gambling Commission; those classified as financial derivatives fall under the FCA.
-Betfair's event markets operate under a gambling license, while newer crypto-based platforms face an uncertain path.
+The UK Financial Conduct Authority (FCA) evaluates prediction markets individually.
+Platforms categorised as gambling come under the UK Gambling Commission's remit; those structured as financial derivatives fall within FCA oversight.
+Betfair's event-based offerings operate pursuant to a gambling licence, whilst emerging blockchain-based competitors navigate considerable regulatory uncertainty.

 Asia-Pacific

-- Japan — prediction markets are effectively banned under gambling laws (Penal Code Articles 185-187), with narrow exceptions for government-authorized lotteries
+- Japan — prediction markets remain prohibited under gambling statutes (Penal Code Sections 185-187), save for state-sanctioned lottery schemes

-- South Korea — similarly prohibited under the National Sports Promotion Act and Criminal Act
+- South Korea — likewise forbidden via the National Sports Promotion Act and Criminal Act provisions

-- Singapore — the Remote Gambling Act 2014 prohibits most forms of online prediction markets
+- Singapore — the Remote Gambling Act 2014 restricts access to virtually all internet-based prediction market offerings

 Country-by-Country Status Table